Miguel-Aguilar-Perez/CSVParser/CSVParser/Readme.md

 ## Assumptions & Notes

 - The CSV reading logic is stored in `CsvUtils.ReadRows` for demonstration.
-- The DTO (`FileInfoDto`) uses a dictionary for maximum flexibility.
+- The DTO (`DataRowDto`) uses a dictionary for maximum flexibility.
 - Validation and transformation logic is shared and can be extended.
 - Error handling is detailed, with row numbers and field-specific messages.